Wage Calculator

 Bonuses are one of the most common reasons for this gap, because the same payment can change PAYG withholding, HELP repayment income, and sometimes MLS at once.
 If that is the source of the surprise, the bonus tax guide walks through how the one-off payment is treated.

-If you want to see where HELP sits beside ordinary income tax, Medicare levy, and other payroll deductions, the broader Australian income tax guide lays out the full picture.
+All HECS repayments go directly to reducing your debt balance — they do not count as a tax deduction.
+To see where HELP sits beside income tax, Medicare levy, and other payroll deductions, the income tax guide lays out the full picture, and the tax refund guide explains why HELP is a common cause of surprise bills.

 Frequently asked questions

-What is the HECS repayment threshold for 2025-26?
+What is the HECS repayment threshold for 2025–2026?

 For 2025-26, the HECS-HELP repayment threshold is $67,000.
 Below this income you owe nothing.
-Above it, the new marginal system applies: 15c per $1 over $67,000 up to $125,000, then $8,700 + 17c per $1 over $125,000 up to $179,285, then 10% of total income above $179,285.
+Above it, a marginal repayment system applies: 15c per $1 over $67,000 up to $125,000, then $8,700 + 17c per $1 over $125,000 up to $179,285, then 10% of your total repayment income once it exceeds $179,285.

 Does my employer know I have a HECS debt?